A worker who is receiving benefits under the insurance plan, or who is entitled to do so, is required to:

 If the WSIB directs that an employer-requested health examination take place, the worker must undergo the examination as directed.
 If a worker fails to do so, the WSIB may reduce or suspend benefits until the worker co-operates.
 For information on employer-requested health examinations, see 17-04-02, Employer-Requested Health Examinations.

-For information on the specifics of the worker's obligation(s) to co-operate in WR, see 19-02-02, Responsibilities of the Workplace Parties in Work Reintegration.
+For information on the specifics of the worker's obligation(s) to co-operate in RTW activites, see 19-02-08, RTW Co-operation Obligations.

 Notice of non-co-operation

-If the WSIB determines that a worker is not co-operating with the obligation(s), the decision-maker notifies the worker of the
+If the WSIB determines that a worker is not co-operating with their obligation(s), the WSIB notifies the worker of the:

 - obligation to co-operate